 Moreover, considering that Vietnam borders China, a technology giant, it stands a chance of gaining from a plethora of benefits, coming from the manufacturing expertise and skills that is spilling over from Chinese factories and human resource.
 This is making Vietnam even more preferable than any other Asian country.

-But the question is: how can you find the best factories in Vietnam to partner with or outsource?
+But the question is: how can you find the best factories in Vietnam to partner with to source products in Vietnam?
 The following are crucial factors that will get you better placed in this murky Vietnam industry:

 Vietnam’s Product Specializations